Adsense Ad Unit

 Next, the poet continues the thoughts in earlier lines by saying that he does not ask for good fortune and considers himself the creator of his own fortune.
 He adds that he will not cry or hesitate to do anything without postponing it and expects nothing.
 He is no longer satisfied being confined in the four walls.
 He is strong and happy enough to travel on the open road having unlocked himself from several complaints and arguments in his past life.

-Special features-
+Special Features

-Freedom, joy of free life and optimism are the major themes of this poem.
-Throughout the poem, the poet encourages the readers to be true to themselves and live freely and enjoy the freedom of life.
+Freedom, joy of free life, and optimism are the major themes of this poem.
+Throughout the poem, the poet encourages readers to be true to themselves and live freely and enjoy the freedom of life.
 Although his life is not free from obligations and troubles, he encourages everyone to live their dreams, leaving the obstacles behind.

-Translation of the Poem:
+Translation of the Poem (Hindi)

 चला मैं मनचला